Owan: The whistling tortoise in Avbiosi

 The Okhaku'roros so perfected the art of wars to a stage that they used magical means to make tortoises into signaling devices.
 These tortoises would whistle to indicate imminent attacks.
 An Akhuere or ducant tree was planted on a spot in Avbiosi to mark the fetish object, which they named Unuo gboeren.
 To avoid spiritual repercussions, hunters would not pick the whistling tortoise in that vicinity.
 The Unuo gboeren is a shrine that still stands today in Avbiosi.
-In 1976 the Unuo gboeren tree was to give way to a new road, being constructed by Niger cat construction company.
-The road was supposed to be a thoroughfare passing through Avbiosi to Ifon in Ondo state, Nigeria.
-The intervention of Pa Alfred Onime Obuhoro spared this tree and the road was diverted from the shrine.
-Pa Obuhoro was born under the tree on the 24th of December 1922.
+In 1976, the Unuo gboeren tree was to give way to a new road, being constructed by Niger cat construction company.
+The road was supposed to be a thoroughfare, passing through Avbiosi to Ifon in Ondo state, Nigeria.
+The intervention of Pa Alfred Onime Obuhoro spared this tree, and the road was diverted from the shrine.
+Pa Obuhoro was born under the tree on 24 December 1922.
 This shrine is appeased during severe draughts to bring rain.